jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 It is important to note that the present function only works for excel files of a specific form.

-For any other type of file, one could use the pathfile from the read_eem function and create a new function to convert file into a standardised DataFrame.
+For any other type of file, one could use the filepath from the read_eem function and create a new function to convert the data into a standardised DataFrame.
 Please refer to [Implementation](https://github.com/jojorichard/Fluorescence_Raman_normalisation/blob/main/documentation/Implementation_of_a_new_file_format.md).

 ### 🧾EEM matrice normalisation